-As of June 30, 2006, John R. Bertucci, our Executive Chairman, and certain members of his family, in the aggregate, beneficially owned approximately 14% of our outstanding common stock.
+As of September 30, 2006, John R. Bertucci, our Executive Chairman, and certain members of his family, in the aggregate, beneficially owned approximately 13% of our outstanding common stock.
 As a result, these stockholders, acting together, may be able to exert substantial influence over our actions.
-Pursuant to the acquisition of the ENI Business of Emerson Electric Co. ("Emerson"), we issued approximately 12,000,000 shares of common stock to Emerson and its wholly owned subsidiary, Astec America, Inc. Emerson owned approximately 13% of our outstanding common stock as of June 30, 2006, and a representative of Emerson is a member of our board of directors.
-Accordingly, Emerson may be able to exert substantial influence over our actions.